Converting descriptions to verbs & nouns

 - 🛠️ Increased Maintenance and Technical Debt

-Fundamentally, doing it right now reduces a lot of cost later, but like software - metadata can rot with time and regular cleaning and contextualization makes it an asset, not a liability.
+Remember - metadata can rot with time - regular cleaning and contextualization makes it an asset, not a liability.